CoderFemi/PythonCourse/README.md

 ## OOP
 OOP provides a lot of improvement over Procedural Programming.
 Real-life objects are modelled using Classes.
 In python, classes are named with `PascalCase`, properties are called `attributes`, and methods are the same name, `methods`.
 To create a new instance of a class, the class is simply called i.e. `new_car = Car()`.
 The equivalent of the JS `this` keyword in Python is `self`.
 The class constructor is defined with a name of `__init__()` taking 'self' as the first argument, followed by other required attributes.
 Class methods also have to be defined with a 'self' argument, to always refer to the instance that is calling the method.
+The values of an instance's attributes are called it's `state`.